KathiSa/climateindoorsimulation/ProgramStart.md

  python install.py
 ```

-Your backend and frontend is started.
+Your backend and frontend has been started.
 Now you can open [http://localhost:100/](http://localhost:100/) in your browser and use the frontend to run a simulation.

-Note: You can find a step by step guide including pictures below!
+Note: You can find a step by step guide including pictures below.

 ## Simple guide for starting frontend and backend seperately

 ### Starting backend:

-Open a command window and navigate into you project folder.
+Open a command window and navigate into your project folder.

 Execute the following: